mtn220/WThermostatBeca/README.md

 Two more images of the board [here](docs/images/BHP-8000_board_2.jpg) and [here](docs/images/BHP-8000_board_3.jpg)
 </details>

 The BHP-8000 is a WiFi enabled thermostat that runs on a similar principle to the other thermostats that the ThermostatBecaWifi firmware was designed for.
 It uses the same [Tuya Serial Protocol](https://developer.tuya.com/en/docs/iot/tuya-cloud-universal-serial-port-access-protocol?id=K9hhi0xxtn9cb) to communicate between the ESP8266 based WiFi chip (Tuya TYWE3S) and the MCU.
-This MCU is different than referenced in the fashberg documentation and importantly, *the mapping of data points between the WiFi chip and the MCU are different.*
+This MCU is different than referenced in the fashberg documentation and importantly, **the mapping of data points between the WiFi chip and the MCU are different.** This firmware replaces the WiFi chip (TYWE3S) firmware, not the code on the MCU.

-###Data Point (DP) Mapping
+### Data Point (DP) Mapping
 <details open>
 <summary>Mapping Table</summary>